The Bag Valve Mask

 Usually this only makes things worse: increasing the likelihood you will fail at your first intubation attempt due to increased stress and urgency, and putting your patient at risk of prolonged hypoxia, and peri-intubation arrest.

-The No Nonsense BVM Optimization Plan
+Here Is My No Nonsense BVM Optimization Plan

 - No FB obstruction?
 Place oral and nasal airway(s)

 This whole process should happen rapidly over the course of 2-3 minutes.